9 Minute Read

 Step 2: Know the Market

 A lot of house flippers get excited about their next project and can ignore this less glamorous side of the business.
-If you don’t have a good understanding of the market, though, you could run into the following issues:
+If you don’t have a good understanding of the market and real estate trends in your area, though, you could run into the following issues:

 - You don’t know if you’re actually getting a good deal on the house you’re buying.
 Dave recommends buying investment real estate at 80% of market value, minus the cost of repairs.